inspiredminds/contao-eventlist-extended/README.md

 The extension also automatically adds a canonical tag on the event reader page, if the current page is not the one defined in the calendar.

+### Skip items

+Just like in the news list you are able to define how many events should be skipped for this event list.

 ## Attributions